 8.2.
-Inhibition control
+Inhibition test

-When a given test portion does not deliver positive results with any of the tested PCR targets, then PCR inhibition has to be checked.
-Two options are possible, one of them being the use of an inhibition control.
+When a given test portion does not deliver positive results with any of the tested PCR targets, then PCR inhibition has to be checked by the use of an inhibition control test.

 Procedure to follow:

 A known amount of target not exceeding 100 copies per well shall be analyzed in two different conditions (each at least in one well).